The decline of the generations in wisdom and righteousness [nitkatnu hadorot]: Shabbat 112b; Eruvin 53a

 The method and order of the construction of the Mishnah: Rashi Bava Metzia 33b "Bi'Yimei"

-A Reference to the group who "weighed" opinions "before the Sages" [Machri'in lifnei Chachamim]: Kiddushin 24b
+A reference to the group who "weighed" opinions "before the Sages" [Machri'in lifnei Chachamim]: Kiddushin 24b

 The group entitled "Eshkol," "People with everything - Torah, awe of Heaven, and Generosity," who could learn Torah like Moshe did: Temurah 15b